apache/spark/docs/howto/secrets-backend/google-cloud-secret-manager-backend.rst

     export AIRFLOW__SECRETS__BACKEND=airflow.providers.google.cloud.secrets.secret_manager.CloudSecretManagerBackend

-You can verify the correct setting of the configuration options with the ``airflw config get-value`` command.
+You can verify the correct setting of the configuration options with the ``airflow config get-value`` command.

 .. code-block:: bash